RohanKapurDEV/warlock/README.md

 cargo run
 ```

-I'm always happy to accept PRs btw so feel free to fork the repo and experiment

 ## Request/Response schemas

 Before you read the req/res schemas, it's useful to know about some custom types that they use and how they're expected to be passed in from a client.